Rules of Procedure of the Metropolitan Council 2015-2019

 Introduction of legislation

-Any proposed ordinance or resolution may be introduced only by a Member or Members of the Metropolitan Council.
-The Metropolitan Clerk shall not accept a proposed ordinance or resolution for filing unless the original copy of the legislation has been signed, either physically or electronically, by a Member of the Metropolitan Council.
+Any proposed ordinance or resolution may be introduced only by a member or members of the Metropolitan Council.
+The Metropolitan Clerk shall not accept a proposed ordinance or resolution for filing unless the original copy of the legislation has been signed, either physically or electronically, by a member of the Metropolitan Council.
 The Metropolitan Clerk’s Office shall develop and maintain a process for the use of electronic signatures for the purposes of filing legislation.

-Any resolution or proposed ordinance on first reading, the subject matter of which affects only one district, shall be deferred one meeting if the Council member from the district concerned with the subject matter of such legislation has not introduced or co-sponsored such legislation.
+Any resolution or proposed ordinance on first reading, the subject matter of which affects only one district, shall upon request be deferred one meeting if the Council member from the district concerned with the subject matter of such legislation has not introduced or co-sponsored such legislation.

 Each member of Council shall be limited to filing no more than one memorializing resolution, resolution requesting information, or similar resolution that is not binding legislation, for each meeting of the Council.

 Introduction of zoning legislation by Councilmembers-at-Large

 With the exception of zoning text amendments, when any zoning measure is introduced by a Councilmember-at-Large, the Council member from the district concerned shall be notified by the Councilmember-at-Large through the Council Office and afforded the opportunity to be its co-sponsor.
 This does not restrict the right of the Councilmember-at-Large to introduce such measure if the district Council member does not desire or refuses to be its co-sponsor.